DreamChaserMXF/dreamchasermxf.github.com/index.md

 # Xiangfei Meng (孟祥飞)

 Xiangfei Meng is currently a second-year master's degree candidate under supervision of Professor [Hong Qin](https://www.cs.stonybrook.edu/people/faculty/HongQin) at State Key Laboratory of Virtual Reality Technology and Systems, School of Computer Science and Engineering (SCSE), [Beihang University](http://www.buaa.edu.cn/) (BUAA).
 He received his bachelor's degree in Computer Science and Technology from [Civial Aviation University of China](http://www.cauc.edu.cn/zh/) (CAUC) as an "Outstanding Graduate" in 2015.
-He got the Top-10 College Students Award in October, 2014.
+He got the honorary title of the Top-10 College Students in CAUC in October, 2014.
 After that, he passed the National Entrance Examination for Postgraduate for SCSE, BUAA in December, 2014 as the top-score student and attended BUAA as a postgraduate in September, 2015.

 His research interests include Computer Vision, Machine Learning and Computer Graphics.
 Recently, he specifically focuses on data-driven animation generating approaches.